 How Does it Help?

-The usage of heat and cold therapy is one of the most effective methods when the treatment is combined with rest and recuperation.
+The usage of heat and cold therapy is one of the most effective methods when the treatment is combined with rest.
 Remember to always use after reading and following the directions to ensure safe use and quicker healing.
 If used in a decent manner after reading the instructions, following an injury or when beginning an exercise program, hot and cold packs can be used to reduce pain, inflammation, assist with tissue healing, increasing flexibility, and controlling swelling as well.
 If the therapy is used incorrectly, it can lead to tissue damage as well as worsening the injury and even slow recovery times.
 It is also necessary to note that after applying a hot and cold gel pack you should be cautious when engaging in activities, as it can affect muscle and nerve performance as well as your ability to perceive pain or determine your normal limits, that is it can cause sensory damage.

 Cold Therapy for Inflammation- How to Use and When to Use?

 The most common cooling agents include the usage of therapy gel packs, instant cold packs, using ice cubes with barriers, ice baths, prepping ice packs using crushed ice, and whatnot.
 It is commonly used for acute injuries.
 Acute injury in the sense that if you have had a recent injury within the last 48 hours, where your main concern is swelling and inflammation, cold therapy is your way to go.
 As ice or cold therapy has the tendency to help minimize swelling around the injury, reduce the bleeding as well as reduce muscle spasm and pain.